Here’s everything you need to know about macchiatos, from how to make it at home to how to order it at Starbucks.

 Macchiatos have 2 shots and cappuccinos have 1-2 shots of espresso.

 A macchiato has an ounce of steamed milk whereas a cappuccino contains 5 ounces of steamed milk.

 Milk for cappuccinos are poured into the espresso but for macchiatos, it can be spooned or poured.

 Macchiatos are served in 3 ounce cups and standard cappuccinos are served in 6 ounce cups.

 Macchiatos are a little confusing at Starbucks since two different drinks are given the same name.

 The traditional, small-sized macchiato is called an espresso macchiato.
 It’s made 2 shots of espresso and a dollop of 2% steamed milk and foam.

-The other macchiato is called a latte macchiato and it’s similar to a latte with milk.
+The other macchiato at Starbucks is a Caramel Macchiato, and it’s basically a latte but it’s constructed a little differently in that the espresso gets added to the drink last, leaving a dot or a mark on top of the frothed milk.
 It’s made with 2 shots of espresso, 2% milk, vanilla syrup, and topped with a caramel drizzle.
 You can get this drink in all sizes.